michelin/kafkactl/README.md

 - `sinkValidationConstraints` applies to sink connectors.
 - `classValidationConstraints` applies to connectors of a specific class.

-The validation constraints contains the list of properties to validate against a set of rules defined by the `validation-type`.
-They can be made optional by setting the `optional` attribute to `true`.
+Validation constraints define a list of properties that must adhere to specific rules set by the `validation-type`.
+Constraints can be made optional by setting the `optional` attribute to `true`.
 If the field is present, it will be validated; otherwise, it can be omitted without causing an error.

 ###### Range

-Checks the property must be within the specified range defined by `min` and `max`.
+Ensures that the property falls within the specified range, defined by `min` and `max`.

 ```yml
 topicValidator: